fedorovg/url-shortener/README.md

 ### Build
 Everything is built with gradle.
 The only custom task in the project is fatJar (obviously used to build the fat jar).

+#### Note

+Project has basically no commit history , because I had to pull it out of a repo with several other projects.